 |Picnic Areas||Yes||Combers Beach, Long Beach and Wickaninnish Beach|

 |Parking||Yes||Located at all surfing beaches; park use fees in effect year round|

 - Be sure to pack sunscreen, towels, potable water and warm clothing.

 - Learn about rip currents and other water hazards.

-- Practice proper surf etiquette.
-Be aware of other people in the water; you may be sharing the area with swimmers and other wave riders.
+- Be aware of other people in the water; you may be sharing the area with surfers and kayakers.